 Kona Pointu Laurina

 |Coffee Origin:||Kona growing region, Big Island of Hawai’i|

 |Est. Price:||$50.00/7 ounces|

-Notes: This coffee tied for the third-highest rating in a cupping of coffees from roasters in North American beach and coastal communities for Coffee Review’s April 2021 report.
-Bourbon Pointu, botanical name var.
+Notes: Bourbon Pointu, botanical name var.
 Laurina, is a natural mutation of the famous Bourbon variety, first selected on Reunion Island in the Indian Ocean.
 The Bourbon Pointu is famous for its natural low levels of caffeine, bean shape (small and tending to be pointed at the ends, hence “pointu”), and pungently fruit-toned, Bourbon-like cup.
-This version was grown in Kona and processed by the natural method (beans are dried in the whole fruit).
+This version was grown in Kona and processed by the anaerobic natural fermentation method.
 Kraig and Leslie Lee have been growing and harvesting traditional Kona Coffee for over 25 years.
-In 2017 they introduced several distinguished new tree varieties to their 4.7 acre farm.
+In 2017 they introduced several distinguished new tree varieties to their 4.7 acre farm, including this one, which they are offering for the first time.
 Visit konafarmdirect.com for more information.

 Click here for more information about coffees from Hawaii.